oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Verify all the search strings present in response.
+                                            <div>Verifies all the search strings present in the response.
 If any search string is not present in the response, then it will be considered as a failure.</div>
                                             <div>Applicable when config_type is &#x27;BROWSER_CONFIG&#x27;</div>
                                                         </td>
             </tr>